 AKT

-The packaging, the branding and the actual product all feel high quality, and this stuff really works.
-It is particularly useful in very high temperatures when a stick deodorant might just end up leaving you in a bit of a sticky mess.
+The packaging, the branding and the actual product all feel high quality, and this stuff really works in high temperatures when a stick deodorant might just end up leaving you in a bit of a sticky mess.

 Vegan Mum readers can get an exclusive 12% discount – use the link below and add code: VEGANMUM12 at checkout (not valid for subscriptions or samples)